-The operating restrictions on an SBFE based upon the wording in Section 30C create the impression that such an entity may only provide funding to a SMME, not other types of support.
+The operating restrictions on an SBFE based upon the wording in Section 30C create some uncertainty about what is encompassed under the interpretation of "funding".
 In reality the provision of funding (eg, by way of grant) is often intertwined with the simultaneous provision of business support services.
 Such services typically consist of mentoring, advice, access to incubator programmes and common shared work spaces to prototype ideas and business concepts.
-The lack of clarity on whether an SBFE is permitted to provide ancillary services such as business support, mentoring and technical support to recipients of funding would enhance the operating capabilities of SBFEs and remove the risk of jeopardising their SBFE tax status by providing a combination of both funding and business support.
+Clarity on whether an SBFE is permitted to provide ancillary services such as business support, mentoring and technical support to recipients of funding (by for example making this explicit in the SARS SBFE Guide) would enhance the operating capabilities of SBFEs and remove the risk of jeopardising their SBFE tax status by providing a combination of both funding and business support.

-The tax premise of SBFE funding is that the funding provided to SMMEs is either in the form of grants or interest-free loans.
+The tax premise of SBFE funding is that the funding provided to SMMEs is either in the form of grants or interest-free/low interest loans.
 This type of funding is often used in the early stages of a business's growth.
-Yet businesses do also seek interest-bearing debt and equity funding as they grow and mature, but the regulations do not envisage the SBFE being able to provide alternative forms of finance (even though it may have the infrastructure and the financial resources to do so).
+Yet businesses do also seek hybrid debt and equity funding as they grow and mature, but the regulations do not envisage the SBFE being able to provide alternative forms of finance (even though it may have the infrastructure and the financial resources to do so).
 The expectation in the tax design is that such businesses would graduate to banks or other providers of commercial finance.
-Yet the "funding gap" for small, growing businesses remains.
+Yet the "funding gap" for small, growing businesses remains substantial (FinFind, 2025).
 The SBFE regime could provide a valuable source of small business funding to help fill this gap.
 The world of impact investing is creating new forms of financial instrument, such as convertible debt, revenue-based debt and grants-to-equity agreements.
-These instruments are often more favourably structured for SMMEs as they offer les restrictions and more flexibility to adapt to unpredictable business events than traditional debt or equity instruments.
+These instruments are often more favourably structured for SMMEs as they offer less restrictions and more flexibility to adapt to unpredictable business events than traditional debt or equity instruments.

 The Income Tax Act contains special tax dispensations for small businesses themselves: these are the micro business and the Small Business Corporation.
-The Income Tax Act definitions of micro business and Small

-Business Corporation however only permit natural persons to be shareholders in such businesses.
-Hence even if it wanted to, an SBFE could not provide equity capital (or funding that in time and based on various events converts to equity capital) to a microbusiness or an SBC.
+The ITA definitions of micro business and Small Business Corporation however only permit natural persons to be shareholders in such businesses.
+Hence, even if it wanted to, an SBFE could not provide funding in the form of a hybrid instrument that in time and based on various events converts to equity capital to a microbusiness or an SBC.

-An SBFE would only be able to make an equity investment to a "medium-sized" business or one that was not formally registered with SARS as a micro business or as an SBC.
-Once again, the emerging world of impact investing is highlighting the well-intentioned definitions of microbusiness and SBC in the Income Tax Act create obstacles to such enterprises benefiting from investors using a SBFE to provide more flexible forms of financing to support business growth.
+Once again, the emerging world of impact investing is highlighting that the well-intentioned definitions of microbusiness and SBC in the Income Tax Act create obstacles to such enterprises benefiting from investors using an SBFE, and that more tailored and flexible forms of financing to support business growth need to be provided.